Julia | Sandra Newman

 When we are introduced to Room 101 and the torture inflicted by the Ministry of Love on dissidents and non-believers, the book takes on a tone reminiscent of The Hunger Games, or other, more contemporary dystopian works.
 This makes Julia even less convinicing than she already was in the first half of the book.

-My Verdict: I'm a big fan of dystopian fiction, and 1984 is one of the greatest books in the genre.
+I'm a big fan of dystopian fiction, and 1984 is one of the greatest books in the genre.
 Orwell's original is so shocking and realistic in its description of totalitarianism, that it changed the vocabulary we use in everyday life.
 It is so ingrained in the minds of readers that once you read it, you will never, ever forget it.
 This novel, however, does the exact opposite and you just want to forget that you wasted your time and money on such a shallow and almost embarrassing attempt at what is, in fact, bad fan fiction.
 I did not enjoy this book, and I really would not recommend it.
 A disappointing read to end the year!

 Published 21.12.2023